Chit-Chat-Org/Chit-Chat/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-#### Chit-Chat allows you to quickly integrate a chatbot into your application by simply uploading a configuration file.
+#### Chit-Chat allows you to quickly integrate a chatbot No code into your application by simply uploading a configuration file.
 This bot uses the power of OpenAI's API to generate responses.
 By using our provided CDN and API endpoint, you can get started in just a few minutes.
 ## Docker
 ```javascript
 docker pull apurvjha123/chit-chat